 Kamilaroi meaning: Swamp Oak

-Situated 105km west of Narrabri and approximately 60km north west of Gwabegar, Pilliga got its start from the early development of the timber industry.
-Gazetted as a township in 1885, Pilliga was once an important centre on the Cobb and Co route, but today is renowned for its artesian bore baths.
+Situated 105km west of Narrabri and approximately 60km north west of Gwabegar, the scenic drive from Narrabri is sealed and takes about one hour, whilst the Journey from Gwabegar is unsealed.
+Pilliga got its start from the early development of the timber industry.
+Gazetted as a township in 1885, Pilliga was once an important centre on the Cobb and Co route, but today is renowned for its Artesian bore baths.

 A wander in the cemetery reveals a fascinating montage of the lives and trials of the past.
 Of particular interest are the rough–hewn graves of the Indian traders.

-When you’ve worked up an appetite, the Pilliga Pub, with adjoining accommodation, or the Pilliga Café are both great places for a meal, drink, or to rest your head for the night.
+When you’ve worked up an appetite, the Pilliga Hotel, with adjoining accommodation, or the Pilliga Café are both great places for a meal, drink, or to rest your head for the night.

 Pilliga Artesian Bore Baths